Nahuel Losada

-Nahuel Hernán Losada (born 17 April 1993) is an Argentinian professional footballer who plays as a goalkeeper for the Primera Nacional club Belgrano.
+Nahuel Hernán Losada (born 17 April 1993) is an Argentine professional footballer who plays as a goalkeeper for Lanús.

 Career

 He was born on 17 April 1993 in Berisso, in the Province of Buenos Aires.
 He made the lower divisions in the Estudiantes de La Plata.
 With no place in the Estudiantes team, he was loaned to Unión de Mar del Plata for the whole of the 2015 season.